POST /api/scrape

 | 402 | Payment Required | x402 payment needed to complete request |

-| 403 | Forbidden | Domain is blocked (localhost, private networks) or restricted |
+| 403 | Forbidden | Domain is blocked (localhost, private networks) or restricted. |

 | 413 | Payload Too Large | Request body exceeds maximum size of 10 KB |

-| 429 | Too Many Requests | Rate limit exceeded.
-Check Retry-After header for when to retry |
+| 429 | Too Many Requests | Rate limit exceeded, domain cost throttling, or failure streak limit.
+Check Retry-After header and error message for details. |

 | 206 | Partial Content | Content retrieved but marked as partial/incomplete (only in non-strict mode) |